mariodanielalmrawi/RFID-Facility-Access-System/README.md

 # RFID Facility Access System
 ## General Overview
-* The video is for the test cases in the table in the document
-* Timestamps are provided in the seperate file.
 * The document is the report for the whole topic.
 * Make sure the images are downloaded and are in the same folder as all of the other files when running.